 - There are no income limits for converting to a Roth IRA.

 Disadvantages Of A Roth Conversion

-- You may have to pay income taxes now on converted amounts that were previously deducted from your income.
+- You may have to pay income taxes now on converted amounts that were previously deducted from your income, or from any earnings that you have earned since your contribution.
 Betterment will not withhold these taxes for you.
 You may need to make estimated tax payments to avoid an underpayment penalty.